Thomas(ine) Hall: Context and legacy

-However, early common law, consistent with canon law, held that the sex of an intersex individual (formerly termed an "hermaphrodite") depended on the sex that predominates.
 The 12th-century Decretum Gratiani states that "Whether an hermaphrodite may witness a testament, depends on which sex prevails", while Henry de Bracton's De Legibus et Consuetudinibus Angliae ("On the Laws and Customs of England"), c.
 1235, states that "A hermaphrodite is classed with male or female according to the predominance of the sexual organs."
+The Lawes Resolutions of Womens Rights (1632) approaches how one is to attempt to legally categorize hermaphrodites in a world where men and women are afforded different rights and roles.
+Civil and canon European law eventually came to adopt the same policy as outlined in the Roman Lex Repetundarum.
+This stated that hermaphrodites are legally, and likely socially, interacted with based upon dominating sexual characteristics.
+Legally hermaphrodites could only exist as the perceived dominating gender.